Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

 We will apply this result for the simple modules $\scrC_\Lambda = \scrC_{\Lambda, U}$ from the previous section, omitting the open subset $U \subseteq V$ from the notation when there is no risk of confusion.
 By the same abuse of notation we will also omit the open subset for objects of the category $\LS(A, \eta)$ of germs from section~\ref{sec:localsystems}.
 We are interested in the functor

-where on the right hand side $U \subseteq V$ is taken to be the maximal Zariski open subset on which $\Lambda = \Supp(\scrM)$ is finite \'etale.
+where on the right hand side $U \subseteq V$ is taken to be the maximal Zariski open over which $\Lambda = \Supp(\scrM)$ is finite \'etale.
 The functor $F$ is faithful and exact, and our choice of the simple modules in the previous section implies:

 \begin{thm} The functor $F: \MM(A) \longrightarrow \LS(A, \eta)$ underlies a tensor functor. \end{thm}

 {\em Proof.} We must find isomorphisms

 which are functorial and compatible with the associativity, commutativity and unit constraints.
 Put $\Lambda_i = \Supp(\scrM_i)$, and let $U\subset V$ be the maximal open subset where both $\scrM_i$ are defined and over which the Gauss maps for $\Lambda_1, \Lambda_2$ and $\Lambda = \Lambda_1 * \Lambda_2$ are finite \'etale.
 Writing